GradleUp/shadow/src/docs/plugins/README.md

 normal `compile` configuration.
 These 2 dependencies are provided by Gradle to compile your project but are ultimately provided by the Gradle runtime when executing the plugin.
 Thus, it is **not** advisable to bundle these dependencies with your plugin.

+## Special Handling of the Java Gradle Plugin Development Plugin

+The Java Gradle Plugin Development plugin, `java-gradle-plugin`, automatically adds the full Gradle API to the `compile` configuration; thus overriding a possible assignment of `gradleApi()` to the `shadow` configuration.
+Since it is never a good idea to include the Gradle API when creating a Gradle plugin, the dependency is removed so that it is not included in the resultant shadow jar.
+Virtually:

+    // needed to prevent inclusion of gradle-api into shadow JAR configurations.compile.dependencies.remove dependencies.gradleApi()